 Selye’s 1936 paper was titled A Syndrome Produced by Diverse Nocuous Agents and examined structural and functional changes in organisms, single-cell to human, after exposure to “nocuous” (harmful) stresses such as injury, cold exposure, intoxication, drugs and—most important for our purposes—exercise.

 Seyle proposed that all organisms mount an acute response, then a chronic adaptation after surviving exposure to stress.
-The final adaptation enables the organism to tolerate a subsequent and more intensely stressful exposure to the same type of stress—a physiological expression of Nietzsche’s popular quote.
+The drug treatment centers in florida enables the person to tolerate a subsequent and more intensely stressful exposure to the same type of stress—a physiological expression of Nietzsche’s popular quote.

 The general adaptation syndrome has three basic stages: alarm, resistance and exhaustion.
 The former two are quite useful and represent a positive adaptation leading to survival.
 The latter stage represents a failure to adapt to an overwhelming stress and might result in death of the organism.
 Let’s look at each stage individually and examine what occurs and why.